KanishkaSemal/Elephant-Care-24-25J-012/README.md

 - Biometric Data Analysis: Data is analyzed using machine learning algorithms to detect specific elephant behaviors and predict potential collision zones.
 - Alerting System: Alerts are sent to authorities or relevant bodies when potential risks are identified.
 - Emergency Identification: In case of any emergency or behavioral anomaly, a real-time emergency alert is generated for immediate action.

+## Group Members

+1. Perera B.A.D.K.S – IT21202254
+2. De Silva L.M.C - IT21301704

+## Our Components

+1. Data Transmission System.
+2. Biometric Data Analysis & Real-Time Alerting System.
+3. Track the Elephant Behavior And Emergency Responds.

+## 1) Data Transmission System.

+  🐘 Overview

+  <p>The Data Transmission System is a critical component designed to facilitate the reliable
+and secure transfer of data collected from elephant body sensors to a remote receiver using a Lorawan Teachnology.
+This module leverages Arduino technology to create a robust system suitable for rural and remote areas with weak network signals, ensuring comprehensive and uninterrupted data flow.</p>